Matt Taven: All Elite Wrestling / Return to ROH (2022–present)

-Taven made his All Elite Wrestling debut on the October 14, 2022, episode of Rampage, alongside Mike Bennett and Maria Kanellis interrupting FTR and Shawn Spears' victory celebration.
-On the October 28, 2022, episode of Rampage, Taven unsuccessfully challenged AEW TNT Champion Wardlow.
+Taven made his All Elite Wrestling (AEW) debut on the October 14, 2022 episode of Rampage, alongside Mike Bennett and Maria Kanellis, interrupting FTR's victory celebration.
+On the October 28 episode of Rampage, Taven unsuccessfully challenged Wardlow for the AEW TNT Championship.
+On December 10, Taven made his return to Ring of Honor, now AEW's sister promotion, at Final Battle, where he and Bennett lost to Top Flight.
+At Supercard of Honor on March 31, 2023, The Kingdom competed in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
+They also failed to win the titles in a fatal four-way tag team match on July 21 at Death Before Dishonor.

-Taven made his return to Ring of Honor - now AEW's sister promotion - at Final Battle in December 2022, where he and Bennett lost to Top Flight.
-At Supercard of Honor in March 2023, The Kingdom completed in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
-In April 2023, The Kingdom began a feud with Darius Martin and Action Andretti.
-In the same month The Kingdom defeated the duo.
-On May 18, The Kingdom faced Andretti and Martin in a Fight without Honor rematch, where they were defeated, ending their feud.In December 2023, Taven and Bennett (wearing masks and billed as "The Devil's Masked Men") defeated MJF in a handicap match to win the ROH World Tag Team Championship for a third time.
-At Worlds End later that month, they revealed their identities, forming a new stable, the Undisputed Kingdom, alongside Adam Cole, Roderick Strong, and Wardlow.
+On the December 27 episode of Dynamite, Taven and Bennett (wearing masks and billed as "The Devil's Masked Men") defeated MJF in a handicap match to win the ROH World Tag Team Championship for a third time.
+At Worlds End three days later, they revealed their identities, forming a new stable, the Undisputed Kingdom, alongside Adam Cole, Roderick Strong and Wardlow.
+On April 5, 2024, at Supercard of Honor, the duo successfully defended their titles against The Infantry (Carlie Bravo and Shawn Dean).
+At Death Before Dishonor on July 26, they successfully defended the titles against The Conglomeration (Kyle O'Reilly and Tomohiro Ishii) with help from Don Callis and Kyle Fletcher.
+On the August 17 episode of Collision, Bennett and Taven lost their ROH World Tag Team Championships to Dustin Rhodes and Sammy Guevara.
+At All In on August 25, the Undisputed Kingdom and Cage Of Agony (Bishop Kaun, Brian Cage and Toa Liona) lost to Rhodes, Katsuyori Shibata, Guevara and Marshall and Ross Von Erich.
+On October 3, Taven unsuccessfully challenged Mark Briscoe for the ROH World Championship.
+On the October 23 episode of Dynamite, Taven and the rest of the Undisputed Kingdom turned face and reignited their feud with MJF, who was now a heel.
+After The Undisputed Kingdom disbanded, Taven and Bennett reverted back to being a tag team in April 2025 under The Kingdom banner.

-He lost to AEW International Champion Orange Cassidy in a non-title Texas Death Match on the 14th February edition of Dynamite.
-On April 5, 2024 at Supercard of Honor, the duo successfully defended their titles against The Infantry (Carlie Bravo and Shawn Dean).On August 17 episode of Collision, Bennett and Taven lost their ROH World Tag Team Championships to Dustin Rhodes and Sammy Guevara.
-On the October 23 episode of Dynamite, Taven and the rest of the Undisputed Kingdom turned babyface and reginited their feud with MJF, who was now a heel.
-After The Undisputed Kingdom disbanded, Taven and Bennett reverted back to being a tag team under The Kingdom banner.
+On January 5, 2026, it was reported that Taven's AEW contract had expired and was not renewed, ending his three-year tenure with the promotion.
+At Supercard of Honor on May 15, Taven returned to ROH with Bennett, confronting Alec Price and Jordan Oliver.

-Return to NJPW (2024–present)
+Other media

-Taven and Bennett, as the Undisputed Kingdom, made their return to NJPW for the first time since 2015 on November 8, 2024 at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.
+In August 2025, Marinelli announced he filmed a movie for Lifetime, playing a police officer.